Lebanese people: Religion

-Lebanon has several different main religions.
+Lebanese people are very diverse in faith.
 The country has the most religiously diverse society in the Middle East, encompassing 17 recognized religious sects.
 The main two religions among the Lebanese people are Christianity (the Maronite Church, the Greek Orthodox Church, the Melkite, the Protestant Church) and Islam (Shia and Sunni).
 The third-largest religion is Druze.
 There are other non-Lebanese Christian minorities such as Armenians (Armenian Apostolic Church and Armenian Catholic Church), French-Italians (Latin Catholic Lebanese), Assyrians (Assyrian Church of the East, Syriac Catholic Church, Syriac Orthodox Church, Chaldean Catholic Church) and Copts (Coptic Orthodox Church of Alexandria), who immigrated to Lebanon over the years.
 No official census has been taken since 1932, reflecting the political sensitivity in Lebanon over confessional (i.e. religious) balance.